cyburns/Jet.AI/README.md

 npm install
 ```

-- Next seed the SQLite database with the this command:
+- Next seed the SQLite database with this command:

 ```bash
 npm run prisma:seed